buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 For new organization registration:

 - The organization must be legitimate and have an active website.
-- The contact email should be a professional, domain-specific address (e.g., `name@organization.com`).
+- The contact email should be a professional, domain-specific address (for example, `name@organization.com`).
 - Clearly state the purpose of the dictionary during registration.
-The purpose must align with bSDD acceptable use (e.g., not a product catalogue, project data, or unrelated content).
+The purpose must align with bSDD's acceptable use (for example, not a product catalogue, project data, or unrelated content).

-For ongoing updates:

-- An email verification will be conducted **every 1 year** to ensure continued validity.
+- Email verification will be conducted to make sure the author has access to such email address.
+The verification can be repeated periodically to ensure responsiveness.
-- Organizations should report any changes around ownership (eg., website URL update, contact email update, transfer ownership, or shift of the purpose of dictionary)
+- Organizations should report any changes around ownership (for example, website URL change, contact email update, ownership transfer, change of dictionary purpose)

 ## Dictionary